-The Symposium will commence at 9.30am on Thursday 24th October, with a mix of oral and poster sessions, followed by the conference dinner in Dublin.
-The Symposium will continue through the morning of Friday 25th October and close after lunch.
+The Symposium will commence at 9.30am on Thursday 6th December, with a mix of oral and poster sessions.
+The Symposium will continue through the morning of Friday 7th December with a special workshop on coding in EO.

 There is no cost for registration and postgraduate students are particularly encouraged to attend.

-More information about the Teagasc Research Centre and its location can be found at http://www.teagasc.ie/food/research/ashtown/ with those who are coming by public transport from Dublin city centre advised to take the train to Ashtown from Connolly station, from where the Centre is a 5-10 minute walk.
+More information about the Teagasc Research Centre and its location can be found at http://www.teagasc.ie/food/research/ashtown/ which is easily accessible by public transport

 The idea of the Irish Earth Observation Symposium was born over a drink (where some of the best ideas are conceived) in Germany in February 2007, when 4 Irish Remote Sensing experts were gathered at a conference and realised that there was no real network for Remote Sensing practitioners or researchers in Ireland.
 The first Symposium was hosted by Teagasc in November 2007, with almost 50 people attending the one day event.
 This was followed by meetings in Cork at the National Maritime College in 2008, in Dublin at the Geological Survey of Ireland in 2009 and every year since then a different location – last year the conference was held in Maynooth University with over 140 attendees.